mplewis/freevite/NOTES.md

 - [ ] Render preview images to S3
 - [ ] Sample event page
 - [ ] When date is too far away, use year in preview
-- [ ] Use proper preview domain in emails from staging
-- [ ] Add * asterisk markers to mandatory fields
 - [ ] Look into new OG image features
 - [ ] Notify organizer on cancel?
 - [ ] "Upgrade" from no RSVP to RSVP